Show your employees the whole process

 This leads us to one of the most important and succinct points on the topic.
 Onboarding isn’t a passive thing; it’s not a simple box meant to be checked and quickly forgotten.
 It is, rather, an iterative, social process of creation, one that has the potential to serve as a mirror which reflects where the kinks are in a company’s technology, processes, and culture.
 It grants the opportunity to clarify and simplify, not only for the benefit of those just joining the company, but also for those who have been there for years.

-This is why static tools, such as Google Docs or Wiki Pages, are insufficient tools for codifying the organization.
+Static tools, such as Google Docs or Wiki Pages, are insufficient tools for codifying the organization.
 As isolated, individual learning experiences, they often fail to get people on the same page and encourage a common sense of ownership.
 The most effective means of learning how a company works is to do so in the company of others.
-Beyond all the already outlined benefits, a social learning approach lays the groundwork for quickly solving a new employee's initial difficulties.
+Beyond all the already outlined benefits, a social learning approach lays the groundwork for quickly solving a new employee's initial difficulties

 It’s almost a given that, at some point during their first months, they will get stuck on a problem, lacking the adequate context or knowledge to push through and find a suitable solution.
-In such a situation, the only way forward is to ask their friends and coworkers for help.
-If they were initiated via a static onboarding process, though, they might feel too intimidated or confused to effectively ask for help.
+In such a situation, the only way forward is to ask their coworkers for help.
+If they were initiated via a static onboarding process, though, they might feel too intimidated or confused to effectively make day-to-day decisions.
 Instead, they will burn precious time trying and failing to muscle their way through, resulting in a final deliverable that is substandard and uninspiring.

-There are a few basic tools and metrics which allow a company to track it’s success at onboarding.
+The world is full of invaluable templates which companies can use to model their own training programs.
+As they go along, there are a few basic tools and metrics which allow that company to track its success at onboarding.
 The time it takes before a new hire’s 10th commit is a classic, much deployed one.
 Another is to analyze the diversity of code bases that individual employees contribute to, the idea being that better onboarding will result in a wider base of contributions.
 For companies going public, there is their market cap per engineer, which may offer some sort of picture on how efficiently employees are able to contribute to the company’s financial success.

 Employee churn and job satisfaction should always be considered, especially given the growing number of recent surveys which demonstrate that company culture and career growth are potentially more important factors than base salary when it comes to worker retention.
 And as we’ve already established, it’s well within a company’s financial self-interest to minimize churn, considering the fact that companies can spend anywhere from 16% to 213% of an employee's salary to cover the costs of finding a replacement.